 A key aspect of our strategy is to selectively enter into collaboration agreements with third parties.
 We currently rely, and will continue to rely, on our collaborators for financial resources and for development, regulatory, and commercialization expertise for selected product candidates.
-The ongoing research term of our agreements with Allergan will end in March 2012, unless extended, and additional payments from our agreements with Allergan and Meiji Seika Pharma are dependent on successful advancement of our applicable product candidates.
+The ongoing research term of our agreements with Allergan will end in March 2013, unless extended, and additional payments from our agreements with Allergan are dependent on successful advancement of our applicable product candidates.
 There is no guarantee that revenues from our ongoing collaborations will continue at current or past levels.
-Given the current economic environment, it is possible that our existing collaborators may elect to reduce their external spending.
+Given the current economic environment, it is possible that collaborators may elect to reduce their external spending.